HumanSignal/label-studio/docs/source/guide/manage_projects.md

 Use the search box in the upper right.
 You can search by project name.

 * To search within a workspace, use the search field on the workspace page.
-* To search across all projects, including those within archived workspaces, go to **All projects** to perform your search.
+* To search across all projects, including those within archived workspaces, go to **All Projects** to perform your search.

 The project search allows partial and case-insensitive matches.